 Part of this is down to the sheer malevolence in the design of the alien in question, the xenomorph.
 A jet-black, gangly, dual-mouthed horror born out of HP Lovecraft’s worst nightmares.
 This beast is pure HR Giger at his best, and while we may not see the slavering, relentless killing machine for much of the movie’s run, it has left a mark as one of the most enduring creature designs to have ever rattled across our screens.
 There has never been another horror or science fiction creation quite like the xenomorph, and its sheer mystery, balanced with its malevolence, makes it all the more frightening.

 Alien’s appeal lies in the unknown.
 So, too, does its endurance.
 The name alone – simply Alien – tells you everything you need to know.
 This was before the age of movie franchises growing beyond all proportion (save a few Police Academy movies here and there).
 As a standalone piece, we are given just enough information to crave more – and part of the beauty in watching the horrors unfold lies in the fact that we’re not given any solid answers.
 It’s wonderfully infuriating.
-That, to me, is where the sequels and the prequels went wrong – they tried to build a lore which was always bound to disappoint somebody.
+That, to me, is where the sequels and the prequels went wrong – they tried to build a lore that was always bound to disappoint somebody.

 Alien is home to some of the most iconic moments in cinema history, not just in terms of horror or science fiction.
 John Hurt succumbing to one of the most painful and nauseating screen deaths of all time – where an alien hatches free from him, bursting his chest wide open in a slimy, gristly mess – remains intensely disturbing to behold to this day.
 If the end result doesn’t get you, the build-up will.
 The fear of having your face squeezed and contorted by aliens flinging themselves from eggs was a new one on moviegoers, too.
 Unlike other sci-fi movies and creature features up to this point, Alien presented a handful of seriously incomprehensible horrors, pacing them wonderfully with tension you can saw through.
 As with The Thing from 1982, the true horror lies in the dread, the unknown, and the waiting around.
 Something bad is certainly going to happen – what exactly what that is, and when it will happen, has us gripping our seats.